← RETURN TO BLOG

 Student life isn’t always glamorous, but it sure has its travel perks!

 You can often find student discounts at popular attractions and special student pricing for rail tickets and airfare, no matter where you’re going.
-Perhaps the greatest benefit is access to a wide range of group trips exclusive to student
+Perhaps the greatest benefit is access to a wide range of group trips exclusive to student travelers.

-travelers.
 From study abroad providers to university-sponsored programs, to youth mission trips, traveling with a student group can be a practical and cost-effective way to see the world.

 Exploring a new destination

-you determine whether traveling with a student group is right for you?
+whether traveling with a student group is right for you?
 Here are a few of the key pros and cons to help you decide:

 PRO: Built-in friendships